 - Distance from Thunder Bay: 94 km, four-hour and 20-minute drive via Trans-Canada Hwy 17 West.

 - Distance from Winnipeg: 45 0km, 4H 58min drive via Trans-Canada Hwy 17 W.

 - Distance from Minneapolis MN: Approx. 750Km, 8h 43 Min

 - Lodging: Moosehorn Lodge.
 This lodge is a drive-to location.
 We had a wonderful waterfront cottage that had a full kitchen and housekeeping.
-I found it very convenient to grocery shop within the city, and was able to cook dinners in cabin at the end of the fishing day.
+I found it very convenient to grocery shop within the city and was able to cook dinners in the cabin at the end of the fishing day.
 Just like home.
 Lodge website: www.canadafish.com

 For more info on Sioux Lookout and its lodging options visit: www.siouxlookout.com